Summary

 Benefits

 Pension payments accrue through contributions to either the Japanese or a bilateral agreement country system, and 10 years of total combined contributions are required to draw benefits.
+40 years of contributions are required for a full Japanese state pension.
 State health coverage under the NHI scheme do not provide full reimbursement – individuals pay 30% of the total cost of the care.

 Other

 Non-Japanese employees who leave Japan can claim a refund of employee national pension contributions.
 The employee must have paid contributions for at least 6 months to be eligible for the refund.
-Refunds will be given for up to 3 years of contributions.
+Refunds will be given for up to 5 years of contributions, although this lump sum would be taxable at 20.42%.

 Employee social insurance contributions are tax deductible.